Anhui: Politics

 Most provincial government departments and the Governor office are located at No.1 Zhongshan Road, moved from old downtown of Hefei since 2016.
 Provincial government is responsible to manage 16 prefecture-level cities, 105 counties, 1845 townships and different departments in Anhui.
-The National People's Congress (NPC) is just located near provincial government.
-The Chinese People's Political Consultative Conference (C.P.P.C.C.) is located at No.317, Suzhou Road.
+The Anhui Provincial People's Congress is just located near provincial government.
+The Provincial Chinese People's Political Consultative Conference (CPPCC) is located at No.317, Suzhou Road.
 The Provincial Higher People's Court is located at no. 472 Changjiang Rd.

-Typically, annual provincial congress meeting is held in the first quarter of each year shortly before national congress meeting and the annual meeting of C.P.P.C.C. is held in the first quarter or the fourth quarter of each year.
+Typically, annual provincial congress meeting is held in the first quarter of each year shortly before national congress meeting and the annual meeting of CPPCC is held in the first quarter or the fourth quarter of each year.

 Economy

 Agriculture in Anhui varies according to the climate zones.
 To the north of the Huai River, wheat and sweet potatoes are grown, while to the south it is rice and wheat instead.
+As of 2022, Anhui's nominal GDP was US$670 billion (CN¥ 4.51 trilion), about 3.72% of the country's GDP and ranked 10th among province-level administrative units; the province's primary, secondary and tertiary industries were worth CN¥351.37 billion (US$52.24 billion), CN¥1.8588 trillion (US$276.36 billion) and CN¥2.29433 trillion (US$341.1 billion) respectively.
+Its nominal GDP per capita was US$10,943 (CN¥73,603) and ranked the 14th in the country.

 Natural resources of Anhui include iron in Ma'anshan, coal in Huainan, and copper in Tongling.
 There are industries related to these natural resources (e.g. steel industry at Ma'anshan).
 One of the famous Anhui-based corporations is the automobile company Chery, which is based in Wuhu.

 Compared to its more prosperous neighbours to the east, Zhejiang and Jiangsu, Anhui has lagged markedly behind in economic development, with a GDP per capita around half of those two provinces in 2017 rapidly improved from 1/3 of those two provinces in 2010.
 However, the provincial GDP per capita is based on the population registered in the province (that is, with local Hukou), but not necessarily residing there.
 There is significant regional disparity, where much of the wealth is concentrated in industrial regions close to the Yangtze River, such as Hefei, Wuhu, and Ma'anshan.

-Anhui's nominal GDP for 2016 was approximately 2.4 trillion yuan (US$365.8 billion) in the year of 2016.
-It is considered as a mid-size economy in terms of economic output.
 The province is home to a large cluster of white goods manufacture such as Haier, Hisense, Whirlpool, Gree, Royalstar, and Meling.